 In the Pulse Secure Desktop client 5.2R5 release, Always-On VPN was introduced.
-This option is designed to ensure all network traffic is sent through the VPN tunnel.
+This option is designed to ensure all network traffic is sent through the VPN tunnel during the authentication phase.
 For more information about the Always-On VPN feature, please refer to KB40375 - Always-On VPN Feature

-In the Pulse Secure Desktop client 5.3R1 and Pulse Connect Secure 8.3R1 release, VPN Only Access feature was introduced as a separate feature to improve and provide additional flexibility.
-With the VPN Only Access feature enabled:
+In the Pulse Secure Desktop client 5.3R1 and Pulse Connect Secure 8.3R1 release, VPN Only Access feature was introduced as a separate feature to improve and provide additional flexibility compared to Always-On VPN feature.
+Here are the key differences that VPN Only Access provides:

-The following improvements allow a PCS administrator to provide alternative connections when the default PCS device is down or is not available.
+The following improvements allow a PCS administrator to provide alternative connections when the default PCS device is down or unavailable.

 VPN only access does not prevent end users with admin privileges from stopping the Pulse Secure Service or the Base Filtering Engine (BFE) which are required to establish a VPN connection.
 If there is a need to prevent administrators or end users from stopping these services, endpoint should be joined to the domain to enforce the following recommendations / restrictions: